prernachander/Exploratory-Data-Analysis/README.md

 1. For example, for testing the 2-D scatter plot exception sequence, you may input 1 or 1 1 or 1 2 3 or a set with an out of bound option such as 1 8 for the test data.
 To continue execution, you may enter 1 2
 2. For the Histogram exception sequence, you may input 1 2 or an out of bound option such as 8 for the test data.
 To continue execution, you may enter 3
 3. For the Encoding label exception sequence, you may input an option that has already been used to continue the execution above or an out of bound option such as 8 To continue execution, you may enter 5

+## Requirements:
+This package requires Python 3.10 or greater to run and uses the following external packages for its implementation:
+1. Pandas
+2. Scipy
+3. Numpy
+4. Matplotlib
+5. Seaborn

 ## Creators:
 1. Sadasivam Natanakumar
 2. Prerna Chander